 COMMON BRAND NAME(S): Seasonique

-If this is the first time you are using this medication and you are not switching from another form of hormonal birth control (e.g., patch, other birth control pills), use an additional form of non-hormonal birth control (e.g., condoms, spermicide) for the first 7 days to prevent pregnancy until the medication has enough time to work.
-If you take all the pills correctly, you will only need to use a back-up method for the first week of the first cycle.
+If this is the first time you are using this medication, use an additional form of non-hormonal birth control (such as condoms, spermicide) for the first 7 days to prevent pregnancy until the medication has enough time to work.
+If you start on the first day of your period, you do not need to use back-up birth control the first week.